U.S. allies and adversaries are holding off for now on recognizing, aiding the Taliban

 Chief Taliban spokesman Zabihullah Mujahid told reporters in Kabul this week that the group would respect women’s rights within the norms of Islamic law but did not elaborate.
 Mujahid also said the Taliban would not allow Afghanistan to be used as a base for attacking other countries, as was the case with the 9/11 attacks on the United States.

-Pursuing warmer ties
+Pursuing warmer relations

 Two U.S. adversaries, Russia and China, have taken the lead in making overtures to the Taliban.